 Thank Yous are Uncommon

-Hmmm… I don’t get enough “Thanks.”
-Since so few do so (in my experience anyway) I think sending a thank you is a nice gesture that should always be appreciated.
-I cannot imagine ever becoming tired of e-mails that thank me.
+Since so few take that extra step to send gratitude (in my experience anyway), I think sending a thank you is a nice gesture we should always appreciate.
+I cannot imagine ever becoming tired of emails that thank me.

-So this isn’t an issue of one showing sincere gratitude, but a coworker acknowledging receipt of e-mails.
-Why not just hit the Delete button and move on?
+Okay, so this may not be an issue of one showing sincere gratitude, but a co-worker acknowledging receipt of emails.
+Then, why not just hit the Delete button and move on?

-Since the coworker has been approached that thank you e-mails are not necessary, to try and regain your sanity, kindly let them know that not every e-mail requires a response.
-There really is no need to send a “Thanks” to simply confirm receipt.
+Since your sanity is at stake, did you kindly let them know that not every email requires a response?
+Therefore, there is no need to send a “Thanks” to confirm receipt.

 Unless there is something that specifically needs to be confirmed or responded to because you asked them to, no response is necessary.
-However, if they asked you a question or for some information and you obliged, they were thanking you and there is really nothing wrong with that.
+However, if they asked you a question or for some information and you obliged, they were thanking you for your time and efforts.

-A quick thank you will never go out of style… Even if done for reasons one doesn’t agree with, it is still a nice gesture from someone making an extra effort.
+Be grateful for the thank you and move on.
+Even if done for reasons one disagrees with, it is still a nice gesture from someone making an extra effort.

-If we as a society ever get to a point where being thanked is viewed as annoying; everyone should be concerned.
+Everyone should be concerned if human beings ever get to a point where being thanked is viewed as annoying.
 Very concerned.